Young 5s Bridge Year (Transitional Kindergarten)

 - Families who value another year of small classes and strong teacher relationships

 Our teachers understand this important decision and are here to support your family every step of the way.
+Many parents call TK “the gift of time.”
+Kids leave TK not just ready for kindergarten—they’re eager, self-assured, and prepared to thrive.

 A Curriculum That Moves Forward—Not “Holding Back”

 TBOP’s Gan Chaverim is a NAEYC-accredited kindergarten that gives children the gift of time (time to learn, time to grow, time to develop the confidence needed for the next steps in their educational journey).
-Children’s individual needs are met in a small class (1:8 teacher to student ratio with a maximum of 15 students with a lead teacher and an assistant) and a calmer environment where they are the oldest of the school yet mature at a developmentally appropriate pace.
+Children’s individual needs are met in a small class (1:5 teacher to student ratio with a maximum of 10 students with a lead teacher and an assistant) and a calmer environment where they are the oldest of the school yet mature at a developmentally appropriate pace.
 Children continue advancing in literacy (using Letterland phonics, just like Wake County schools), expand their early math skills (number composition, patterns, simple addition), and dive into deeper projects in science, art, and creative writing.
 The learning is purposeful and tailored—never “more of the same.”

 Comparison: TK vs. Pre-K and Kindergarten